failgood/failgood/README.md

 ```

-To see it in action check out the failfast-example project, or a project that uses failfast, for example
+To see it in action check out the failgood-example project, or a project that uses FailGood, for example
 [the r2dbcfun test suite](https://github.com/christophsturm/r2dbcfun/blob/main/src/test/kotlin/r2dbcfun/test/AllTests.kt)

-## running the test suite
+## Running the test suite

-to run FailFast's test suite just run `./gradlew check` or if you want to run it via idea just run
+to run FailGood's test suite just run `./gradlew check` or if you want to run it via idea just run
-the `FailFastBootstrap.kt` class.
+the `FailGoodBootstrap.kt` class.

 ## Gradle build